 Crowdfire's founder, Nischal Shetty, is better known today as co-founder and CEO of WazirX, India's biggest crypto trading platform with over 6.5 million users and a monthly volume of $6.2 billion.

-But back to my story, which is less about Crowdfire, a perfectly fine social media tool (if defanged a bit in recent years by Twitter API restrictions) and more about Crowdfire's brand, and specifically its brand trust.
+But back to my story, which is less about Crowdfire, a perfectly fine social media tool (if defanged a bit in recent years by Twitter API restrictions) and more about Crowdfire's brand, and specifically its brand trust and reputation management.
 It's also about the importance of review sites such as Trustpilot.

 I've been in the agency business a long time.
 I have NEVER been as relentlessly attacked by spam from all directions as I have by @Crowdfire over the past 6 weeks.
 It is nonstop and abusive.